JingMatrix/ChromeXt/README.md

 The history forward gesture of Chrome is now available near the vertical center of screen.
 On other areas, only the system gesture is available.
 One can disable it through the `Developer options` menu.
+(Tap seven times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.)

 ### AD Blocker solution